Of Montreal: 2007–2012

 Barnes recorded most of the band's 2007 release, Hissing Fauna, Are You the Destroyer?, by themselves while living in Norway and Athens, Georgia.
 They also released a companion CD to Hissing Fauna, Are You the Destroyer? called Icons, Abstract Thee.
 In 2007, Kevin Barnes performed five songs nude during a performance in Las Vegas.
-In Paris, they did a Take-Away Show acoustic video session shot by Vincent Moon.

 Of Montreal's next album, Skeletal Lamping, was released on October 21, 2008.
 It was released in ten different formats, including conventional CD and vinyl, as well as T-shirts, button sets, wall decals, tote bags, and a paper lantern, the latter formats complete with a digital download code for the album.
 All items for the collection were designed by The Bee With Wheels (David Barnes) and Gemini Tactics (Nina Barnes).
 In an essay addressing the concept behind the album's release, Kevin Barnes stated, "We feel that there's no reason to produce another object that just sits on a shelf.
 We only want to produce objects that have a function and that can be treasured for their singularness."
 In an interview with NPR, Kevin Barnes revealed that the concept of the CD may be going the way of the 8-track in favor of MP3 downloads.
 David Barnes joked that fans would buy the album via MP3 download and the version that comes with an amazing sandwich.

 In August 2009, the band contributed a T-shirt design, which was printed and sold through the Yellow Bird Project website to raise money for the St. Judes Children's Hospital.
 The shirt was designed by David Barnes.